 - Les volets roses tea room – for a generous and gourmet snack.

-For example, the Domaine de Bayeux Hotel in an 18th century residence – see prices, photos and availability.
+- Hotel Domaine de la Rançonnière, only 20 minutes from Bayeux – see prices, photos and availability.

 The seaside is just 15 minutes drive from Bayeux.
 Breathe the sea air while enjoying easy access to Bayeux and the D-Day beaches.